 You won't find a single piece of carrier software pre-loaded on an iPhone, making for a clean out-of-box experience.
 Now, Apple does include some apps you might not want or need, like Apple Watch, but it has much more restraint than other manufacturers when it comes to bundling its own stuff.

 If you haven't tried a Mac in a while, you might be surprised to know just how well iPhones work with them.
 For instance, with the Continuity feature in macOS, you can use your MacBook to send and receive text messages and even receive and place calls.
 All you have to do is keep your iPhone nearby.

 I find the Handoff feature a little less useful, but some may like that they can do things such as start an email on their Mac and then pick up where they left off on their iPhone — or vice versa.
 Thanks to iCloud keeping everything in sync, you'll also have easy access to the photos you take on your iPhone from your Mac, as well as any notes or documents you create.

 With the lastest macOS Sierra, you can use your Apple Watch to unlock your Mac.

 Between Android Pay and Samsung Pay, Apple has plenty of rivals, but right now Apple Pay is the most popular method for making mobile payments.
 It’s also dead-simple to use.
 All you have to do to use Apple Pay is bring your iPhone close to the supported payment terminal at the checkout counter, then press your finger on your phone's Touch ID sensor.

-Apple Pay is getting better with iOS 9, too, which adds reward cards from the likes of Dunkin' Donuts, Panera and Walgreens.
-Store-issued credit card support is available now, too, with BJ’s Wholesale Club, Kohl’s and JCPenney on board so far.
+Apple Pay also supports reward cards from the likes of Dunkin' Donuts, Panera and Walgreens.
+Store-issued credit card support is available, too, with BJ’s Wholesale Club, Kohl’s and JCPenney on board so far.
 All of the above will be stored in the new Apple Wallet app.

 9. Family Sharing